How to write a business proposal

 What is a business proposal?

-A business proposal is a formal document that pitches your services to win new clients and projects.
-It outlines your solution to their problem and demonstrates why you're the best choice for the job.
+A business proposal is a formal document that pitches your products or services to a potential client.
+It outlines the problem you'll solve, your proposed solution, and why you're the best choice for the job.

 Types of business proposals